muratk3n/thirdwave/en/README.md

 The $2000 check discussion ended up helping Dems IMO...
-They came across as more for it (w Biden 4 from the start, Bernie as its main defender), the party w exec and Senate cld not deliver.
+They came across as more for it (w Biden 4 from the start, Bernie as its main defender), the party w WH and Senate cld not deliver.
 People dont know much, but they understand the difference between 'have money' and 'have no money'.

 ---